8 Reasons Why You Need Fly Screens

 7. All mosquitoes require water to breed.
 Some species can breed in puddles left after a rainstorm.

 Just a few inches of water is all it takes for a female to deposit her eggs.
-Tiny mosquito larva develop quickly in bird baths, roof gutters, and any puddles left after rainfall.
+Tiny mosquito larvae develop quickly in bird baths, roof gutters, and any puddles left after rainfall.
 If you want to keep mosquitoes under control around your home, you need to be vigilant about removing any standing water every few days.

 8. Mosquitoes can detect carbon dioxide from 75 feet away.

 Carbon dioxide, which humans and other animals produce, is the key signal to mosquitoes that a potential blood meal is near.
 They’ve developed a keen sensitivity to CO2 in the air.
 Once a female senses CO2 in the vicinity, she flies back and forth through the CO2 plume until she locates her victim.
-We all emit CO2 when we talk so this may answer the question why women get bitten more than men!
+We all emit CO2 when we talk so this may answer the question of why women get bitten more than men!

 Back to Posts